nedraki/nedraki/README.md

 - 👋 Hi, I’m Alber Dominguez

-Currently working as a Data Scientist, I have a background in Mechanical Engineering that in combination with programming skills opens up the opportunities to work, solving interesting challenges related to the 4.0 industry.
+Currently working as a Data Scientist, I have a background in Mechanical Engineering that in combination with programming skills opens up the opportunities to work solving interesting challenges related to the 4.0 industry.

 - 📫 How to reach me: [@albermard](https://twitter.com/albermard)